Eppo-exp/eppo-docs/docs/experiments/building-experiments/metrics/creating-metrics.md

 Examples: average revenue per user, sign-up rate, minutes streamed per user, average order value.

-### Count Distinct
+### Unique Entities

-Count Distinct computes the number of unique entities with a non-null event.
+`Unique Entities` computes the number of unique entities with a non-null event.
 If the fact value is NULL, it is discarded.

 $\frac{\text{Number of unique entities with an event}}{\text{Number of unique entities assigned}}$